Azure/azure-sdk-for-python/sdk/documenttranslation/azure-ai-documenttranslation/README.md

 ## Next steps

-The following section provides several code snippets illustrating common patterns used in the Document Translation Python API.
+The following section provides several code snippets illustrating common patterns used in the Document Translation Python client library.

 ### More sample code

 These code samples show common scenario operations with the Azure Document Translation client library.

 * Client authentication: TODO
+* Create a translation job: TODO
+* Check the status of documents: TODO
+* List all submitted translation jobs: TODO

-### Async APIs
+### Async samples
 This library also includes a complete async API supported on Python 3.6+.
 To use it, you must first install an async transport, such as [aiohttp](https://pypi.org/project/aiohttp/).
 Async clients are found under the `azure.ai.documenttranslation.aio` namespace.

 * Client authentication: TODO
+* Create a translation job: TODO
+* Check the status of documents: TODO
+* List all submitted translation jobs: TODO

 ### Additional documentation